 Editorial Policies | Plagiarism | Peer Review | Retraction Policy | Conflicts of Interest | Journal policy on In-House Submissions | Permissions To Reproduce Previously Published Material | Patient Consent Forms | Ethics committee approval

-Scientific Scholar and rely on the integrity and honesty of their Editors to publish the best manuscript that conforms to the ethical standards and meets all the requirements as per the mission of the journal for publication.
-Scientific Scholar and encourages its editors to follow the Committee on Publication Ethics (COPE) "Best Practice Guidelines for Journal Editors".
+rely on the integrity and honesty of their Editors to publish the best manuscript that conforms to the ethical standards and meets all the requirements as per the mission of the journal for publication. encourages its editors to follow the Committee on Publication Ethics (COPE) "Best Practice Guidelines for Journal Editors".

-Scientific Scholar expects to conform with professional and industry guidelines and best practices in scientific publications, including the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE) and Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA)
+adhere to the professional and industry guidelines and best practices in scientific publications, including the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (ICMJE) and Principles of Transparency and Best Practice in Scholarly Publishing (joint statement by COPE, DOAJ, WAME, and OASPA)

 Conflicts of Interest

 The requires the authors to sign a disclosure form at the time of manuscript submission.
 Author/authors are expected to disclose any conflicts or financial interests impacting the outcome of the study in which he/she or they are involved.
 If the manuscript is accepted, the Conflict of Interest information will be communicated in a published statement.
 COPE guidelines on conflict of interest can be found here.

 In-house submissions that contain the work of any editorial board member, are not allowed to be reviewed by that editorial board member and all decisions regarding this manuscript are made by an independent editor.
 In addition, these manuscripts are reviewed by the two external reviewers.

 Permissions To Reproduce Previously Published Material